nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-06-24-creating-a-work-item-with-defaults-in-team-foundation-server/index.md

 ---
 title: Creating a Work Item with defaults in Team Foundation Server
-description: "Learn how to create a Work Item with defaults in Team Foundation Server, streamlining user access and guidance for efficient project management."
+description: Learn how to create a Work Item with defaults in Team Foundation Server, streamlining user access and guidance for efficient project management.
 date: 2013-06-24
 creator: Martin Hinshelwood
 id: "9686"